China–Japan relations: Bilateral issues

 As Iechika and many others point out, the fundamental concerns of the China-Japanese relations has been the issues of history and Taiwan.
 Therefore, this article describes the above two issues in the following.

 Japanese war crimes

 Right-wing politicians in Japan have often denied Japan's war crimes during the Second Sino-Japanese War.
 China joined other Asian countries, such as South Korea and North Korea, in criticizing Japanese history textbooks that downplay Japanese war crimes.
 They claimed that the rise of militarism became evident in Japanese politics.
 Much anti-Japanese sentiment has raised, and this has been exacerbated by burgeoning feelings of Chinese nationalism and former Prime Minister Junichiro Koizumi's visits to the Yasukuni Shrine.
-Many Japanese believe that China is using the issue of the countries' checkered history, such as the Japanese history textbook controversies, and official visits to the Yasukuni Shrine, as both a diplomatic card and a tool to make Japan a scapegoat in domestic Chinese politics.
+Chinese political discourse describes the visits by Japanese political and public figures to the shrine, particularly when those visits occur on the anniversary of Japan's World War II surrender, as "worshipping the devil".
+Many Japanese believe that China is using the issue of the countries' checkered history to boost the CCP's Chinese nationalist credentials, such as the Japanese history textbook controversies, and official visits to the Yasukuni Shrine, as both a diplomatic card and a tool to make Japan a scapegoat in domestic Chinese politics.